 Looking for an easy summer appetizer packed with flavor?
-This grilled Tequila Jalapeño Shrimp is quick-to-make and a light appetizer your guests will love!
+This grilled Tequila Jalapeño Shrimp is quick to make and a light appetizer your guests will love!
+It can also be served as a meal with some summer sides.

 (This recipe for Tequila Jalapeño Shrimp was originally posted in June 2011, but was updated with new photos and content in 2018).